ScottGriffin213/BundleBouncer/README.md

 ## License

-The public source code (which is contained in this repository) is MIT-licensed.
+The public source code (which is contained in this repository) is [MIT](LICENSE)-licensed.
 Feel free to send Merge Requests (MRs) and report issues!

 The full buildsystem and avatar dataset is proprietary for security reasons.
 Copyright &copy;2021-2022 "Scott Griffin".
 All rights reserved.

 We make use of dnYara and libyara for signature matching.
-See [LICENSE.dnYara](licenses/LICENSE.dnYara) for dnYara's license and [CHANGES.dnYara.md](licenses/CHANGES.dnYara.md) for our changes to dnYara.
+See [here](legal/dnYARA.LICENSE.txt) for dnYara's license and [here](legal/dnYARA.CHANGES.md) for our changes to dnYara.

 We also make use of [AssetsTools.NET](https://github.com/nesrak1/AssetsTools.NET) for smoke-testing AssetBundles.